The 4 Enabling DisciplinesDexterity

 If you are intrigued by the concept of the Coaching Ourselves approach by Henry Mintzberg - try it out.
 Select a team for a 90 minute practice session.
 The team consists of four people (which is an optimal group size for a learning experience) who are accompanied by one of our experienced Ensemble Enabler facilitators.

 There are 80+ modules to choose for this 90 minute Peer-to-Peer Networking practice session.
 These modules address a wide range of management issues from basic management skills to crafting strategy.
 An appropriate module is selected for the test team in advance of the practice session.

 Our Ensemble Enabler facilitator guides the team through the 90 minute session and encourages a lively exchange among the participants.
 At the end of the session, participants note down their learnings and the action steps they wish to take.

-This practice session enables both the team and your organization to experience the value added of Peer-to-Peer Learning's unique approach to people development first hand.
+This practice session enables both the team and your organization to experience the value added of Peer-to-Peer Networking's unique approach to people development first hand.

 Three appropriate modules are selected for this pilot group out of which learning groups are formed.
 For example, a pilot group of 20 would consist of five learning groups each made up of 4 people.